bhauman/lein-figwheel/doc/editor_repls.md

 and are often quickly disappointed by the ClojureScript REPL.

-nREPL is the defacto REPL for remote Clojure REPL connections and while this works great for Clojure, ClojureScript support is a different story.
+nREPL is the defacto REPL for remote Clojure REPL connections and while this works great for Clojure, but ClojureScript support is a different story.
 Booting a ClojureScript REPL on top of an nREPL session is [not an easy task](https://github.com/cemerick/piggieback/blob/master/src/cemerick/piggieback.clj)